ChesterHsieh/ChesterHsieh.github.io/_posts/2020-05-30-Financial Statements.md

 ## Stock will go low- Do we hit the bottom?
 [Did the Stock Market Bottom?](https://www.youtube.com/watch?v=jW_iwk5e5y4&t=789s) explains well about the moment.
-- The stock market follows ecnomic activities
+- The stock market follows economic activities
 - During the past recession, the stock market crashed ~ 50%
 - It took few hundred days for the stock market to go from peak to the bottom

 Here's the extra factors at this time, Covid-19.
-Even in the best case, it still need to take years to distribute vaccine to most relavent countires, which
+Even in the best case, it still need to take years to distribute vaccine to most relevant countires, which include some poor countries.

+## GoTd supply and demend.
+The last factor is inevitable